St. John's-Saint Luke's Evangelical Church Local Historic District

 Eastern Market Historic District

 There is a small tower to the left of the parapeted front gable, while a much more formidable tower is to the left.
 You see a large lancet window above the gabled vestibule.
-I have not seen the interior of this church, but have read that it is painted in gold and white with extensive Gothic woodwork.
-The church houses a Votteler Organ, indeed, the historical significance of that organ may be one of the reasons for the creation of the City of Detroit Historic District.
+I have not seen the interior of this church but have read that it is painted in gold and white with extensive Gothic woodwork.
+It is a great example of High Victorian Gothic style.
+The pictures of the beautiful interior were provided by an individual who visited this site: Ronald Keeler.
+The church houses a Votteler Organ; indeed, the historical significance of that organ and the outstanding quality of the interior were among the reasons for the designation of this church as a City of Detroit Historic District.
 The Historical Register for the State of Michigan reports that this congregation was the mother congregation for 12 other German Protestant Churches in the Detroit Area.

 Architect: Julian Hess